dhurlburtusa/shortcuts/wordpress/wordpress-themes-notes.md

 ## Post Types

 There are many different types of content in WordPress.
-There are five default Post Types readily available to users or internally used by the WordPress
+There are seven default Post Types readily available to users or internally used by the WordPress
 installation: